Golden Hamster, Fancy Hamster, Teddy bear Hamster and Standard Hamster, Golden hamster, Syrian hamster

 S

 These animals are key prey species for many local predators.
-Moreover, Syrian hamsters act as seed dispersers due to feeding upon various seeds and grains that are occasionally lost while storing.
+Moreover, Syrian hamsters act as seed dispersers due to feeding upon various seeds and grains that are occasionally lost while stored.
 And finally, burrows of these rodents are used by other species, including toads.